GREENS, HERBS AND FOUGERES / earthy · woody · aromatic

 Extraction method: Steam distillation of dried rhizomes and roots of Nardostachys jatamansi.
 Yield approximately 1-2%.
 The root is dried and sometimes ground before distillation.
 Sourced from Nepal and Bhutan at 3,000-5,000 meters altitude.
 CITES Appendix II — requires trade permits.

 Jatamansi (Nardostachys jatamansi) is spikenard under its Ayurvedic name.
 Same material, same function: heavy, earthy-animalic base note.
 Key compounds: jatamansone/valeranone, patchoulol, isovaleric acid.
-Functions in incense, oriental, and Ayurvedic-inspired compositions.
+Functions in incense, amber, and Ayurvedic-inspired compositions.
 CITES Appendix II.
 See also entry for nard.